Join Our Team

 Essential Duties and Responsibilities:

-• Maintain an attractive, neat and orderly sales area.
-Maintain neat and attractive merchandise displays.
+- Maintain an attractive, neat, and orderly sales area and merchandise displays

-• Keep current on merchandise, educational information, trends, techniques of fine art, jewelry, as well as store policies and procedures.
+- Keep current on merchandise, educational information, trends, techniques of fine art and jewelry, as well as store policies and procedures

-• Restock all merchandise and supplies in sales area.
+- Restock all merchandise and supplies in the sales area

-• Accurately receive, ticket, and place new merchandise out on the selling floor, safely and efficiently store back stock in the cage or under stock cabinets.
+- Accurately receive, ticket, and place new merchandise on the selling floor, and safely and efficiently store back stock in the cage or under stock cabinets

-• Complete daily sales reports and work logs.
-Service special transactions including opening memberships, accurately calculating shipping fees and completing a shipping form and performing opening and closing procedures.
+- Service special transactions including opening memberships, accurately calculating shipping fees, completing shipping forms, and performing opening and closing procedures

 Requirements / Qualifications